HSF/hsf.github.io/_gsocproposals/2022/proposal_ATHENA-Clustering-on-GPUs.md

    benchmark data sets provided by the mentors.
  * Identify the algorithm components that are most likely to benefit from GPU acceleration.
- * Develop a plan for the implementation of the identified algroithm componetns in SYCL.
+ * Develop a plan for the implementation of the identified algroithm components in SYCL.
  * Convert a first algorithm component, and test the achieved performance gain on a single target architecture.